Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Related Work

 \subsection{Visual Masking Effects}

-Recent research reveals that image content exerts a complex causal influence on the visibility of distortions during visual perception~\cite{ahumada1992luminance, pelli2013measuring, legge1980contrast, chen2010perceptually}.
-The visual quality of an image mainly depends on four factors: contrast sensitivity function (CSF), luminance adaptation (LA), contrast masking (CM), and foveated masking (FM).
+Recent research reveals that image content strongly affects the visibility of distortions during visual perception~\cite{ahumada1992luminance, pelli2013measuring, legge1980contrast, chen2010perceptually}.
+The perceived visual quality of an image is affected by several factors, including contrast sensitivity function (CSF), luminance adaptation (LA), contrast masking (CM), and foveated masking (FM).
 Spatial CSF indicates the bandpass properties of the HVS in the spatial frequency domain~\cite{ahumada1992luminance}.
 Compared with high-frequency regions, the HVS is more sensitive to distortion in low-frequency regions.
 LA reflects HVS sensitivity as influenced by background luminance~\cite{pelli2013measuring}.
-It is harder to distinguish distortion in relatively dark or bright environments.
-CM refers to the attenuation of one contrast in the presence of another~\cite{legge1980contrast}.
+It is harder to perceive distortion in relatively dark or bright environments.
+CM refers to the reduced visibility of one contrast pattern in the presence of another~\cite{legge1980contrast}.
 FM implies that visual sensitivity is related to retinal eccentricity, with distortion far from the focus of gaze being less perceptible~\cite{chen2010perceptually}.
 In IQA, visual masking is commonly modeled to mimic human subjective perception~\cite{wang2023visual, zheng2024cdinet}.